Oustra/KVD-Bitcast/README.md

 ---

 ## How Bitcask Works (Simple Explanation)
-Bitcask is based on 4 simple mechanisms:
+Bitcask is based on 4 simple mechanisms :

 ### 1. Append-Only Writes
 Every write is appended to the end of a log file.